Effective Date: April 18, 2013

 Figure A-1 - Enabling Product Relationship to End Products

-Entrance Criteria: Guidance for minimum accomplishments each project needs to fulfill prior to a life-cycle review.
+Entrance Criteria: Guidance for minimum accomplishments each program or project fulfills prior to a life-cycle review

 Establish (with respect to each process in Chapter 3): Develop policy, work instructions, or procedures to implement process activities.